Yeo-Jun-Choi/llmfor/README.md

-# Enhancing LLMs for Sequential Recommendation with Reversed User History and Efficient User Embeddings
+# Enhancing LLMs for Sequential Recommendation with Reversed User History and User Embeddings

 ## Environment Setup